 As we wrap up 2021 and prepare for an exciting 2022, we felt it was high time to talk about the new E Source as well as our new leader, CEO Ted Schultz.
-Over the summer, we announced the appointment of Ted Schultz as the new CEO, filling the role previously occupied by the now-retired Wayne Greenberg.
+Over the summer, we, filling the role previously occupied by the now-retired Wayne Greenberg.
 With Ted at the helm, we’ve been working hard to bring the capabilities of the expanded E Source together into cohesive solution areas for tackling utilities’ and cities’ most pressing problems.

 While delivering remarks during the opening plenary at the E Source Forum 2021, Ted stated, “Never before has it been more important to invest in the infrastructure to help our utility clients deliver what their customers expect, which is clean, safe, reliable, and affordable energy and water.”
 I recently sat down with Ted to discuss that declaration and ask a few hard-hitting questions to get to the core of who Ted is and what he has in store for our clients.

 Sara Patanaude.
 Hi Ted!
 Congratulations on becoming CEO.
 How have your previous roles prepared you for this one?

 Ted Schultz.
 I started my career in IT for NYSEG and I’ve been working toward a sustainable future since 2006, so I feel that I understand where the industry is going and how we can make a difference.
 Utilities are key players in addressing climate change and creating a sustainable future.
 I firmly believe it’s a question of purpose and mission, combined with understanding how capitalism plays into that to make a really dramatic difference.